kastle-lab/education-gateway/resource-pages/personas.md

 **The Silas**

-I am a Supply Chain Engagement Specialist for the SUDOKN Theme.
-I need to be able to learn about KGs on theoretical and shallow level so I manage to engage manufacturers by demonstrating the power of global connections through KGs, while keeping the underlying ontology hidden to avoid overwhelming users.
+I am a Supply Chain Engagement Specialist for the [Supply and Demand Open Knowledge Network (SUDOKN)](https://projects.engineering.asu.edu/sudokn/) Theme.
+My work focuses on helping manufacturers, especially small and medium enterprises, understand how shared data and global knowledge connections can strengthen supply networks.
+I plan to learn about Knowledge Graphs at a conceptual level so I can explain their value without exposing complex technical layers.
+My goal is to use SUDOKN’s tools to visually demonstrate how suppliers, materials, and capabilities connect across industries.
+I also hope to collect feedback from manufacturers and translate it into user-friendly engagement strategies that make data collaboration more approachable.

+I come from a background in manufacturing partnerships and digital supply chain management, where I helped companies improve visibility and collaboration.

 Learning Steps: